janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-5-end-to-end-test.md

 Fifth part, adding an end-to-end test.

-We just enabled automatic creation of branch enviroments in the previous step, so now let’s use these environments to write a test that verifies the code published to Azure.
+We just enabled automatic creation of branch enviroments in the previous step, so now let’s write a test that verifies that the code on Azure works.

 {% include previous-next.html
   previousHref="/blog/2019-05-01-part-4-continuous-deployment"